Jennifer specializes in articles about horse training, care, and purchasing.

-It feels very awkward and "hitchy," as if your horses has fallen back behind you and he feels and looks lame.
+It feels very awkward and "hitchy," as if your horse has fallen back behind you and he feels and looks lame.
 But there's no reason for it.

-A bridle lame horse looks and feels unsound when ridden, but shows no heat, no skeletal-muscular symptoms, nothing that could possibly cause the lameness.
+A bridle lame horse looks and feels unsound when ridden, but shows no heat, no skeletal-muscular symptoms, and no other symptoms that could possibly cause the lameness.
 The saddle fits fine.
-The horse lunges sound.
+The horse's lungs sound okay.
 The lameness shows up only when ridden and appears to be somewhere in the front end of the horse.

 Often, the horse will feel as if he is "curling up" behind the rider.
 The horse isn't unwilling to go forward, as a truly lame horse would be.
 In fact, the opposite is often the case, with the animal rushing or surging forward when the reins are released.
 The horse generally carries its head higher than it should and the back is hollow.

-Bridle lameness is caused by a combination of factors, but what it actually is is an inability to properly balance between the rider's hand and leg.
+Bridle lameness is caused by a combination of factors, but at its root, it is due to the inability to properly balance between the rider's hand and leg.
 It is sometimes created when an impatient trainer tries to ask a green horse to take up more contact than they are ready for.
 It can also be caused by the wrong bit or by a rider with heavy hands.
-The final factor that causes bridle lameness is the horse being out of condition/out of shape.
+The final factor that causes bridle lameness is the horse being out of condition or out of shape.

 Individual horses are also often prone to bridle lameness.
 I know one little mare who goes bridle lame every time she's had so much as a few days off, not because she's out of condition, but because she gets so enthusiastic about finally being back to work that she stops thinking and just wants to rush around.
 An experienced rider getting on her and cantering her full speed around the arena on a loose rein fixes it every time.